Watch a tutorial

 - Click Complete.

+Note that the data in the data set is not sorted alphabetically.
 To show the data as a dropdown:

 - Select the single-choice dropdown form field.